category: blog title: “How does knowledge work: using logic to model real-world communication” layout: blog tags: philosophy mathematics —

 To understand the distinction better, consider this real-life example: we are sitting in a bar.
 I am going to get drinks for you and so I ask you what do you want and you reply the following:

-Get me a beer, low alcoholic one, if there isn’t such, or if it’s very expensive, I just want a glass of water.
+Buy me a beer, low alcoholic one, if there isn’t such, or if it’s very expensive, I just want a glass of water.

 You notice that your picture describes your wishes in a way that would allow the listener to replicate your thinking process in a way that would guarantee that they would always reach the exact same conclusion that you intended them to reach, provided that they understand the words in the same way as you do.
 This is what we mean when we say that it is formal.

-And it is my thesis that it having these qualities implies that the picture can be represented by a Hasse diagram, and vice versa.
+And it is my thesis, that it having these qualities implies that the picture can be represented by a Hasse diagram, and vice versa.

 Viewpoint Contexts

-Get me a beer, low-alcoholic one, if there isn’t such, or if it’s very expensive, I just want a glass of water.
+Buy me a beer, low-alcoholic one, if there isn’t such, or if it’s very expensive, I just want a glass of water.

 As we can see, these terms are not precisely defined i.e. they are opened to interpretation — e.g. if the person who we are sending to get us drinks is significantly wealthier than us, or a heavier drinker, their idea of “cheap” and “low-alcoholic”, respectively, would not match ours.
-This will not be due to an error in communicating the viewpoint itself, but an error which result from the presumptions about where this viewpoint is to be positioned, where it fits in the whole system of systems that is the brain.
+This will not be due to an error in communicating the viewpoint itself, but an error in the presumptions about where this viewpoint is to be positioned, where it fits in the whole system of systems that is the brain.

 The position where the new viewpoint is placed in the recipient’s system of systems, is what we call the context of communication.
 The context is just a collection of viewpoints that the viewpoint that we are transferring depends on, but which we don’t transfer e.g. in our example, the context would be a viewpoints that explain to the recipient what a bar is what drinks are etc.